CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 ```

-## Loose a life when the ball is missed
+## Lose a life when the ball is missed

 When the ball goes below the paddle, decrease the number of lives and reset the ball position